Hardcoreprawn/architecture/input/posts/requirements/non-repudiation.md

 * The system shall provide a digital signature for each transaction.
 * The digital signature shall be unique for each transaction.
-* The digital signature shall be verified by the recipient of the transaction.
+* The recipient of the transaction shall verify the digital signature.

 ## Audience

-  1. System designers and software engineers.
+  1. System designers and software engineers
-  2. IT Professionals and operational engineers.
+  2. IT Professionals and operational engineers

 ## Details